saharmh/sahardesign/_posts/2016-04-06-best-online-courses.md

 ---
 layout: post
 title: 6 Best Online Courses
-author: hornyou
+author: Sahar Hosseini
 date: 2016-04-06 06:50:03 +0800
-categories: travel
+categories: Design
 images:
 - images/header_learning_post.png
 excerpt:
-  Today I choose life.
-Every morning when I wake up I can choose joy, happiness, negativity, pain...
-To feel the freedom that comes from being able to continue to make mistakes and choices.
+  I love to learn new skills!
+Whether it’s for my professional life or personal, I’m always looking for ways to improve.
+How about you?
 ---

 I love to learn new skills!
 Whether it’s for my professional life or personal, I’m always looking for ways to improve.
 How about you?